 Apply for the Master of General Practice (MGP)Apply Now

-Apply for the Master of General Practice (MGP)
+Applications for the Master of General Practice (MGP) are now open

 If you have a research question about your clinical practice, or more broadly about any aspect of primary healthcare and general practice, doing a Master of General Practice is a great way to find some answers while gaining research and writing skills.
 Your patients and your community will also benefit from what you learn.
 By completing an MGP, you will gain a qualification that will be useful if you want to work in academic environments, and the research skills such as developing research protocols, collecting and analysing data, and writing publications and conference presentations.